 4. Consolidate Shipments

 If you have multiple suppliers or shipments, consolidating goods at a warehouse in China and sending them as one shipment to Canada can result in substantial savings.
-Dantful.US International Logistics offers consolidated freight services, which can help streamline this process for you.
+A reliable forwarder can offer consolidated freight services to streamline this process.

 5. Compare Sea Freight Quotes